sortega/sortega.github.io/_posts/2022-03-27-cyborg-memory-hierarchy.md

 Some of these memories are _declarative_ and can be expressed as answers to explicit questions.
 "What's the capital of Georgia?
 [Tbilisi][tbilisi] or Atlanta".
 We can extend our declarative memories by reading and studying for which there is a wealth of technologies and channels but the main enemy to beat is how fast those new memories fade away from us.

 We know thanks to Hermann Ebbinghaus and his tedious self-experimentation with memorizing long sequences of nonsense words that facts decay exponentially in our minds unless reviewed and inter-related to other memories.
 His work was published in the XIX century, but no specific software was created to optimize when to review which piece of knowledge until Piotr Wozniak wrote the [first spaced repetition software (SRS)][supermemo] in 1987.
 The underlying idea of this kind of software is that you encode what you have already understood and learned and want to keep in you memory as flash cards (short questions and answers) and the system keeps track of when to do reviews.
-Due to Ebbinghaus forgetting curve, the interval between reviews grow exponentially, so you see the typical card again after months or years.
+Due to Ebbinghaus forgetting curve, the interval between reviews grows exponentially, so you see the typical card again after months or years.
 This means that you can keep many tens of thousands of cards in your level-zero memory at the cost of a few minutes of daily review.

 For a nice explanation of how to implement this with [Anki][anki], one of the most popular SRS nowadays, I recommend reading [Augmenting Long-term Memory][ltm] by Michael Nielsen.
 He is also experimenting with articles that embed an SRS like [this one][quantum_country] about quantum computing.